 How about a “well-aged” life?

-A little more difficult!
+That becomes a little more difficult!

 Medical science gives us various ‘aging well’ standards.

 Some standards emphasize physical ability.
 Others emphasize social activity.
 And still others emphasize cognitive strength.

 If you had to set a standard, what would you emphasize?

 There are two main measurement categories for aging well.
 One group of measurements uses objective biomedical standards.
 The second uses subjective socio-psychological standards.

 The objective standards measure you against the average of what is expected at your age.
 The subjective standards take a more personal approach.